Ch3rr13/COEN_ELEC390/README.md

 # Smart Inventory Management System

-A feature-rich Android application designed to streamline inventory management by integrating custom hardware with Bluetooth functionality, real-time database updates, and a user-friendly interface.

 ## Overview

+The **Smart Inventory Management System** is made for student clubs, mostly student clubs that have a lot of hardware.
-The **Smart Inventory Management System** empowers users to efficiently manage inventory using NFC tag scanning, Bluetooth communication, and Firebase real-time database integration.
+The system empowers users to efficiently manage inventory using NFC tag scanning, Bluetooth communication, and Firebase real-time database integration.
 The system consists of a custom-designed hardware module and an Android application to deliver seamless inventory management.

 ## Features